mkigikm/director_api/README.md

 be done in JavaScript rather than leveraging Redis sets.
 I considered these acceptable drawbacks for the scope of this API since the slowest operation will be indexing.
 Creation and updates only rely on one record with simple validation logic.
-However if it grows, the cost-benefit analysis may change, and it could eventually be beneficial to switch over to a full ORM for the director model.
+However, if the API grows, the cost-benefit analysis may change, and it could eventually be beneficial to switch over to a full ORM for the director model.